francisywk/mirai-metro/content/wiki/mugen-station.md

 draft: false
 category: miraimetro
 keywords: [mirai,miraimetro,station,blueline,victoryline,waterfallline,diamondline,pandaexpress]
 notice: "This article is about the metro station in Mirai, United Cities.
-For the similarly named MRR station, see [Mugen Mirai Station](/wiki/mugen-mirai-station 'Mugen Mirai Station').
-For the nearby connected station, see [Mirai Station](/wiki/mirai-station 'Mirai Station')."
+For the similarly named MRR station, see [Mugen Mirai station](/wiki/mugen-mirai-station 'Mugen Mirai station').
+For the nearby connected station, see [Mirai station](/wiki/mirai-station 'Mirai station')."
 see_also: true
 quick_facts:
   - station_code: [B4,V1,W4,D4,P3]